 Researchers must register and agree to copyright and privacy laws before using this collection.

 All or portions of this collection may be housed off-site in Duke University's Library Service Center.
 The library may require up to 48 hours to retrieve these materials for research use.

 Please contact Research Services staff before visiting the David M. Rubenstein Rare Book & Manuscript Library to use this collection.

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

-Correspondence concerning management of real estate properties in Durham, N.C. and Lynchburg, Va., and other business matters; personal correspondence with friends and family in Lynchburg, Va., Fresno, Ca., and Philadelphia, Pa.
+Correspondence in the collection concerns management of real estate properties in Durham, N.C. and Lynchburg, Va., and other business matters; personal correspondence with friends and family in Lynchburg, Virginia, Fresno, California, and Philadelphia, Pennsylvania.
 Arranged chronologically.